csscuwa/minutes/2022/2022-05-15_CSSC_Meeting_Minutes.md

 # Events
 ## Python Workshop Debrief
-- Workhop didn't go as Jordan expected
+- Workhop didn't go as well as hoped
 - Need a curriculum
-- Should be more structured
+- Should be more structured and oriented towards people without experience.
 - Reach out to other clubs
 - Future python workshops postphoned until sem 2